 Preview‑Mode Access

-Preview Mode lets reviewers experience the entire site—front-end through a single, time-limited URL.
-No WordPress accounts are created, no basic-auth prompts appear, and everything rides on the framework’s own API.
+Preview Mode lets reviewers browse the website through a single, time‑limited URL.
+No WordPress accounts are created, no basic‑auth prompts appear, and everything rides on the framework’s own API.

 Quick Setup

-Enable preview behaviour in your bootstrap script (for example, wp-config.php
+Enable preview behaviour in your bootstrap script (e.g. wp-config.php

 php